 Educational acts are social acts.
 As social acts, they are reflexive, historically located and embedded in particular intellectual and social contexts.
 So knowledge about education must change according to historical circumstances, local contexts and different participants' understandings of what is happening in the educational encounter.
-And it is clear that the knowledge will to a very great extent be rooted in local historical and social contexts (Carr & Kemmis 1983, p.
-47).
+And it is clear that the knowledge will to a very great extent be rooted in local historical and social contexts.
+(Carr & Kemmis 1983, p.
+47)

-This statement by Carr and Kemmis about teacher knowledge, made some years ago, has been validated in an enormous body of research on the influence and importance of social, cultural and historical context on children's learning and development.
+This seminal statement by Carr and Kemmis about teacher knowledge, made many years ago, has been validated in an enormous body of research on the influence and importance of social, cultural and historical context on children's learning and development.
+Lingard (2012) further argues that decision making about curriculum is a cultural, social, economic and political act.
+As he states, 'From all that could be taught, selective decisions are made about what to include at what stages and for whom' (p.
+7).
 Early childhood teaching therefore involves wrestling with some of the following issues: